-The report acknowledges the investment made into mobile phone analysis, which plays such a big role in many investigations, and the partnership work with local councils and others that is helping us to be more proactive in protecting the most vulnerable people.
+The report acknowledged the investment made into mobile phone analysis, which plays such a big role in many investigations, and the partnership work with local councils and others that is helping us to be more proactive in protecting the most vulnerable people.
 Through our Community Safety Hubs and Street Triage services NYP are working closely with local authorities, healthcare providers and other partners on how we can deal effectively with repeat issues that place heavy demands on police time.
 Some positive results have already been seen, and there are further initiatives to come.

-The report also mentions the positive action we are taking to support and safeguard victims of domestic abuse.
-The Force plans to push that even further, as more body-worn cameras are rolled out across the frontline, which will help gather evidence against offenders even when the victim is reluctant to press charges.
+The report also mentions the activities we are taking to support and safeguard victims of domestic abuse.
+The Force has pushed that even further during the year, as more body-worn cameras have been rolled out across the frontline, which will help gather evidence against offenders even when the victim is reluctant to press charges.